-The strength of legal rights index measures the degree to which collateral and bankruptcy laws protect the rights of borrowers and lenders and thus facilitate lending (table 21.7).
-Two case scenarios, case A and case B, are used to determine the scope of the secured transactions system.
+The strength of legal rights index measures the degree to which collateral and bankruptcy laws protect the rights of borrowers and lenders and thus facilitate lending (table 1).
+The index for the first time this year includes 12 components rather than 10.
+For each economy it is first assessed whether a unitary secured transactions system exists.
+Then 2 case scenarios, case A and case B, are used to determine how a nonpossessory security interest is created, publicized and enforced according to the law.
+Special emphasis is given to how the collateral registry operates (if registration of security interests is possible).
 The case scenarios involve a secured borrower, the incorporated company ABC, and a secured lender, BizBank.

-- The company has up to 50 employees.
+- ABC has up to 50 employees.

 - Both ABC and BizBank are 100% domestically owned.

 The case scenarios also involve assumptions.
 In case A, as collateral for the loan, ABC grants BizBank a nonpossessory security interest in one category of movable assets, for example, its machinery or its inventory.
 ABC wants to keep both possession and ownership of the collateral.
 In economies where the law does not allow nonpossessory security interests in movable property, ABC and BizBank use a fiduciary transfer-of-title arrangement (or a similar substitute for nonpossessory security interests).

 In case B, ABC grants BizBank a business charge, enterprise charge, floating charge or any charge that gives BizBank a security interest over ABC’s combined movable assets (or as much of ABC’s movable assets as possible).
 ABC keeps ownership and possession of the assets.

-The strength of legal rights index includes 8 aspects related to legal rights in collateral law and 2 aspects in bankruptcy law.
+The strength of legal rights index includes 10 aspects related to legal rights in collateral law and 2 aspects in bankruptcy law.
 A score of 1 is assigned for each of the following features of the laws:

 - The law allows a business to grant a nonpossessory security right in substantially all its movable assets, without requiring a specific description of the collateral.

-- A general description of debts and obligations is permitted in the collateral agreement and in registration documents; all types of debts and obligations can be secured between the parties, and the collateral agreement can include a maximum amount for which the assets are encumbered.
+- A general description of debts and obligations is permitted in the collateral agreement and in registration documents, all types of debts and obligations can be secured between the parties, and the collateral agreement can include a maximum amount for which the assets are encumbered.